haozhifei/readme/readme.txt

-Git is a new version control system
+Git is a new distribute version control system
 Git is a free soft